22 Jun Heatseeker DualSun FAQ

 Can I use Heatseeker DualSun for domestic water heating?

 Yes, this is possible.
 However, Heatseeker DualSun is better suited to applications with larger volumes of water such as swimming pools, commercial hot water, hotel and resorts etc.

 Yes, we offer a number of different financing plans to suit your budget.
 A Supreme Heating representative can discuss the financing options available to you.

 Is Heatseeker DualSun tested, certified and compliant to Australian Standards?

-DualSun panels are AS/NZS 5033-compliant for use in the design and installation of solar photovoltaic (PV) systems, as per CEC requirements, and are eligible for small-scale technology certificates (STCs).
+DualSun panels are AS/NZS 5033-compliant for use in the design and installation of solar photovoltaic (PV) systems, as per CEC requirements.

 The panel underwent rigorous testing at the TÜV Rheinland laboratory in Germany proving its resistance to extreme temperatures, accelerated aging cycles, and violent projections.

 The DualSun panel passed IEC and Solar Keymark certifications and is the first panel in the world to obtain the new PV/T Solar Certification.

 CERTIFIED IEC 61215 & 61730 AND SOLAR KEYMARK

 Who can install my Heatseeker DualSun system?